Rhys Chatham: Recent activity

-In 2002, he enjoyed a resurgence following the release of a limited-edition 3 CD retrospective box set on the record label Table of the Elements, An Angel Moves Too Fast To See: Selected Works 1971-1989, complete with 130-page booklet.
-The An Angel Moves Too Fast To See part of the title comes from Chatham's 1989 composition for 100 guitars.
-He has been since touring with his 100-guitar orchestra in Europe.
+In 2002, he enjoyed a resurgence following the release of a limited-edition 3 CD retrospective box set on the record label Table of the Elements, An Angel Moves Too Fast to See: Selected Works 1971-1989, complete with 130-page booklet.
+The An Angel Moves Too Fast to See part of the title comes from Chatham's 1989 composition for one hundred guitars.
+He has been since touring with his one-hundred guitar orchestra in Europe.

 In 2005, he was commissioned by the city of Paris, in his adopted homeland, to write a composition for 400 electric guitars entitled A Crimson Grail, as part of the Nuit Blanche Festival.
 Approximately 10,000 people were present at the performance, and 100,000 more watched it on live television.
-A CD of excerpts from this concert was released in January 2007 by Table Of The Elements.
+A CD of excerpts from this concert was released in January 2007 by Table of the Elements.

-Rhys Chatham is currently touring the original 30 minute version of Guitar Trio in the USA and Europe, renamed G3 because the instrumentation has been increased to between six and ten electric guitars, electric bass and drums.
+Rhys Chatham was touring the original 30 minute version of Guitar Trio in the USA and Europe, renamed G3 because the instrumentation had been increased to between six and ten electric guitars, electric bass and drums.
 In February 2007 he completed a twelve-city tour called the Guitar Trio (G3) Is My Life North America Tour, which was accompanied by the original film by Robert Longo that was projected behind the performance, entitled Pictures for Music (1979).
 The sets consisted of local musicians from each city of the performances, including members of Sonic Youth, Tortoise, Godspeed You!
 Black Emperor, Hüsker Dü, Brokeback, 90 Day Men, Town & Country, Die Kreuzen, Bird Show and others.
 A three-CD box set of these performances was released by Table of the Elements in March 2008.

 Rhys Chatham made his first American presentation of a composition for a one-hundred guitar orchestra in Williamsport, Pennsylvania, on May 23, 2008, with an orchestra composed of local students and teachers, as well as many professional guitarists.
 This performance was the premiere of a new composition entitled Les 100 Guitares: G100.

-The American premiere of A Crimson Grail was on August 8, 2009.
+The American premiere of A Crimson Grail was on August 8, 2008.
 Two-hundred electric guitarists performed the piece at the Damrosch Park Bandshell in New York City.
 The performance was part of a free concert series, Lincoln Center Out of Doors, that was being commissioned by the Lincoln Center.
-Originally, the piece was supposed to be performed for 2008's Lincoln Center Out of Doors, but rain canceled the concert for safety reasons.
+But rain canceled the concert for safety reasons.
 For the 2009 premiere, precautions were taken so that the concert could go on even if it rained.